rakelley/jhframe/README.md

 of decoupling core logic from app-specific logic), some parts may unintentionally remain insufficiently abstract for a true general-use framework.

+That aside, Laravel and Lumen are extremely nice frameworks probably much more worth your time for a new project!

 ## Installation and Use
 JHFrame is available through [Composer](https://getcomposer.org/)